 The Little Sisters claim that providing abortion and contraception coverage violates their religious beliefs and their exercise of those beliefs.
-Neither the Government nor the Court questioned the sincerity of their claim.
-The Little Sisters claim that "opting out" and thereby transferring the responsibility for coverage to a TPA is a substantial burden on their religious beliefs and their exercise of those beliefs.
-Rejecting that claim. the Court is in effect saying that either (1) the Little Sisters are insincere in claiming a substantial burden, or (2) the Little Sisters are incorrect in claiming a substantial burden.
+Neither the Government nor the Court has questioned the sincerity of their claim.
+The Little Sisters claim that using an "alternative method of compliance" thereby transferring and the responsibility for coverage to a TPA is a substantial burden on their religious beliefs and their exercise of those beliefs.
+Rejecting that claim, the Court is in effect saying that either (1) the Little Sisters are insincere in claiming a substantial burden, or (2) the Little Sisters are incorrect in claiming a substantial burden.

 The Tenth Circuit says the question of the party's sincerity is subjective but the question of the substantiality of the burden is objective.
-However, the substantiality of the burden cannot be determined apart from an understanding of the party's religious beliefs.
+However, substantiality of the burden cannot the be determined apart from an understanding of the party's religious beliefs.
 What is the nature and source of the religious objection?
 Does the party believe adherence to the law in question would simply be unwise?
 Does the party believe it would violate the command of the Church?
 Does the party believe it would violate the command of God?

 And what are the consequences of adhering to the law in question?
 Does it incur eternal damnation?
 Does it incur Heaven's judgment here on earth?
 Could it lead to excommunication or other Church discipline?
-Or is God's disapproval alone enough to incur a substantial burden?
+Or is God's disapproval alone enough to incur a substantial burden, for a person who believes obedience to God is one's supreme duty?

-And more to the point, does the Court have either the competence or the jurisdiction to examine and pass judgment on these questions?
-And can the Court analyze and pass judgment on these questions without engaging in the kind of "excessive entanglement" of government with religion that the Court says government should avoid?
+And even more to the point, do civil courts have either the competence or the jurisdiction to examine and pass judgment on these questions?
+And can civil courts analyze and pass judgment on these questions without engaging in the kind of "excessive entanglement" of government with religion that the Court says government should avoid?

-To a secular-minded legislator or judge, the simple act of signing a form opting out of abortion/contraception coverage may seem too insignificant to constitute a substantial burden.
+To a secular-minded legislator or judge, the simple act of signing a form to use an alternative method of compliance abortion/contraception coverage may seem too insignificant to constitute a substantial burden.
 But to parties like the Little Sisters who have devoted their lives to the service of Christ and His Church and who devoutly believe abortion and contraception are anathema in the eyes of God, it seems to be a total betrayal of their Catholic faith.
 The significance of disobeying God and following the law have to be evaluated in terms of the importance of this tenet as perceived by the party.